A/B test across full stack applications

 Scale A/B testing with an experimentation platform

-With a feature flag foundation for frontend, backend, and mobile apps connected to your existing data pipeline, Split powers A/B testing anywhere.
+With a feature flag foundation for frontend, backend, and mobile apps connected to your existing data pipeline, Split powers A/B tests anywhere.